qooxdoo/qooxdoo/docs/development/README.md

 optimized, and will be all geared towards deployment and runtime efficiency.
 But it will be much less amenable to development.

+## Solving common app development requirements

+See [the HOWTO](howto/) for a list of tasks that typically need to be solved during the development of a Qooxdoo application.

 ## Dos and Donts

 Once you have a good sense on how to work with Qooxdoo,